fgrammatico/Python/DeadManSwitch/README.md

 * Adding KMS option
 * Add fancy GUI
 * Test on Windows
+* Add DynamoDb logs
+* Add possibility to modify content of mails
+* Add possibility to add and remove mails

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.